 \section{Non-Boolean vectors}

-Well then, once we've decided that the format of the data and of the internal states of the world will be a vector one, let's ask the question whether we could limit the same to the Boolean vectors.
+Well then, once we've decided that the data and the internal states of the world will be stored in a vector format, let's see if we could limit that format to the Boolean vectors only.
 The answer is `No'.
 In [3] we saw that if we use only Boolean vectors, this acquires additional coding.

 If we limit the set to the Boolean vectors only, the input and output signals will be Boolean functions.
 Let's expand the definition with some more complicated signals.
-We will allow for the signal to return $k$ possible values from the set $\{0, 1, ... , k-1\}$ instead of having only two possible values from the $\{0, 1\}$ set.
-We will assume that the sequence of these values is not an arbitrary one (i.e. that the `bigger' order in the $\{0, 1, ... , k-1\}$ sequence corresponds to some natural order typical of the world, if, of course, such an order exists).
-We assume that the sequence of the possible values of the signal is not an arbitrary one and that the world is presented in the most natural way possible without us being burdened by some unnecessary encoding.
+We allow for the signal to return $k$ possible values from the $\{0, 1, ... , k-1\}$ set instead of having only two possible values from the $\{0, 1\}$ set.
+We assume that the sequence of these values is not an arbitrary one (i.e. that the `bigger' order in the $\{0, 1, ... , k-1\}$ sequence corresponds to some natural order typical of the world, if, of course, such an order exists).
+We assume that because we take the world to be represented in the most natural way possible without requiring additional re-coding.

 Thus, we've expanded the set of signals to the set of finite functions.
 We will expand it a bit more by allowing the signal to return infinite scalars as well, in the form of an integer, a natural or a real number.
 We will again assume that the presentation of the data as an integer or a real number is not arbitrary but connected to the internal structure of the world.
-Therefore, we will expect for the real numbers to posses the quality of continuous (i.e. that small changes will not have a material significance).
+Therefore, we will expect for the real numbers to obey the property of continuity (i.e. that small changes will not have a material significance).
 We will expect that the `bigger' relation is not an arbitrary one as well but related to the natural structure of the world.